eliemichel/LearnWebGPU/basic-3d-rendering/3d-meshes/projection-matrices.md

 Now that we are familiar with the concept of matrices, we see how they are used to represent projections, although a **perspective projection** is neither a linear nor an affine transform so it is not exactly what matrices are supposed to represent, mathematically speaking.

-We also present in a second part the typical way of managing transform and projection matrices from the C++ code.
+We also present in a second part a **typical way** of managing transform and projection matrices from the C++ code, using the GLM library.

 Orthographic projection
 -----------------------